i2p/i2p.www/i2p2www/spec/common-structures.rst

 Description
 ```````````
-This structure is used for AES256 encryption and decryption.
+This structure is used for symmetric AES256 encryption and decryption.

 Contents
 ````````